This post covers things to do in Little Italy and NoLita.

-If you want to get a good feel for Little Italy and NoLita, you can cover both areas in an afternoon, with multiple food and shopping options.
+If you want to get a good feel for Little Italy and Nolita, you can cover both areas in one afternoon, with multiple food and shopping options.

 If you are visiting in warm weather, perhaps plan this on a Friday to experience the closed-off streets and outdoor dining.

-Below we list the top places to stop by to get a true sense of this wonderful neighborhood.
+Below we list the top places to stop by to get a true sense of this beautiful neighborhood.

-Mulberry Street is considered the heart of Little Italy.
-Lined with restaurants and cafes with outdoor dining, this is the place to relax, enjoy great food, and people-watch.
+Mulberry Street is the main street of Little Italy.
+Lined with restaurants and cafes with outdoor dining, this is the place to relax, and enjoy great food, and people-watch.